Customer Engagement

 Set up an automated email sequence

 Having an onboarding email sequence in place is a must for any SaaS customer onboarding process.
-It’s the most effective way to reach your clients any time even if they’ve left the product already.
+It’s the most effective way to reach your clients at any time, even if they’ve left the product already.

-There are several essential emails that you should definitely include in your client onboarding process:
+There are several essential emails that you should include in your client onboarding process:

-• Welcome email.
-Say hi to everyone who’s just signed up for your product, introduce yourself and the product in general terms.
+1. Welcome email.
+Say hi to everyone who’s just signed up for your product, and introduce yourself and the product in general terms.

-• Productivity report.
-Optionally, you can send productivity reports to those customers who have successfully completed important milestones.
+4. Productivity report.
+Optionally, you can send productivity reports to those customers who have completed important milestones.
 This will give them more motivation to go on.

 A common mistake is to tell a reader about the features such as fees, duration of service, logistics, etc. That’s needed info, but the selling points for the consumer are the benefits.
 To uncover the benefits from your customers’ point of view, find out what they hope to achieve (the big dream) and articulate how your product helps them reach that goal.